mavost/vagrant-alpine/Readme.md

-# Basic NGINX web server virtualized
+# Alpine Linux virtualized
-project realized using the following components:
+project uses the following components:
+- host system is Ubuntu 20.04 LTS

 - runs on an lean Linux Alpine box

 - virtual machine is deployed using Vagrant IAC

 - Vagrant uses the non-standard libvirt provider, i.e. QEMU/KVM hypervisor

-- due to lack of experience NGINX set up is very basic
+There are two further provisioning options defined so far:

+  1. a very basic NGINX setup
-- sample website is fetched from a generic code repository using git
+  &rightarrow; sample website is fetched from a generic code repository using git

-- host system is Ubuntu 20.04 LTS
+  2. a basic docker installation
+  &rightarrow; testing an image pull from tutorial: *docker/getting-started:latest*

 ![alt text][img01]